TTK4145/Project/README.md

 Unspecified behavior
 --------------------
 Some things are left intentionally unspecified.
 Their implementation will not be tested, and are therefore up to you.

-Which calls are cleared when stopping at a floor
- - You can clear only the calls in the direction of travel, or assume that everyone enters/exits the elevator when the door opens

 How the elevator behaves when it cannot connect to the network (router) during initialization
  - You can either enter a "single-elevator" mode, or refuse to start